nocomplexity/FreeAndOpenMachineLearning/nlp.rst

    :align: center

 In the figure below a typical NLP architecture for providing input on common user questions.
 A lot of  Bot systems (Build–operate–transfer) or FAQ answering systems are created with no machine learning algorithms at all.
-Often simple key word extraction is done and a simple match in a database is performed.
+Often simple keyword extraction is done and a simple match in a database is performed.
 More state-of-the-art NLP systems make intensive use of machine learning algorithms.
 The general rule is: If a application should be user friendly and value added than learning algorithms are needed, since it is no longer possible to program output based on given input.

 .. image:: /images/nlp-architecture.png